trannhukhoinguyen/multi-feature-blog/src/content/events/easter-celebration.md

 - Beautiful Easter lily decorations
 - Special music by our choir and worship team
-- Photography opportunities in the church garden
+- Photography opportunities in the house garden
 - Light refreshments between services

 ### Easter Egg Hunt

-Immediately following the 10:30 AM service, children ages 2-12 are invited to participate in our annual Easter egg hunt in the church courtyard.
+Immediately following the 10:30 AM service, children ages 2-12 are invited to participate in our annual Easter egg hunt in the house courtyard.

 ### Invite Your Friends and Family

-Easter is a perfect time to invite friends and family to experience the joy of our church community.
+Easter is a perfect time to invite friends and family to experience the joy of our house community.
 We'll have welcome packets for all visitors.

 *Nursery care available for both services*